3 Reasons Why We Quit

 When I started this blog in February 2020, I wrote 14 articles within two weeks because I knew I had to trap myself into making it too costly for me to quit.

-After two weeks and all these articles, I was no longer in a position to stop because I had spent a lot of time figuring out how to create a website, how to use WordPress, how to write content, I had spent money on server rental and had written all of these articles.
+After two weeks and all these articles, I was no longer in a position to stop because I had spent a lot of time figuring out how to create a website, how to use WordPress, how to write content, I had spent money on the URL and had written all of these articles.

-This effort, I must say (and I’m kinda breaking my own rule here) was initially fueled by the excitement in the short-term…but sustained by discipline based on making it too costly to quit in the long run.
+This effort, I must say was initially fueled by the excitement in the short-term…but sustained by discipline based on making it too costly to quit in the long run.

 Quitting would mean I would have done all the work for nothing.